ComparativeGenomicsToolkit/cactus/README.md

 kyotoTycoonIncl = -I${ttPrefix}/include -DHAVE_KYOTO_TYCOON=1
 kyotoTycoonLib = -L${ttPrefix}/lib -Wl,-rpath,${ttPrefix}/lib -lkyototycoon -lkyotocabinet -lz -lbz2 -lpthread -lm -lstdc++
 ```
+and copy the `ktserver` binary to somewhere on your PATH, and depending on your install directory, you may also need to add `${ttPrefix}/lib` to your LD_LIBRARY_PATH.
+(This can be a bit of a pain--we have an updated `scons`-based build system in the works that will automate most of this, but it's not ready yet.)

 Once you have KyotoTycoon installed, you should be able to compile Cactus and its dependencies by running:
 ```